top of page

 Warum sprechen wir Deutsch und Englisch?

-Es ist uns wichtig möglichst breit über unseren gemeinnützigen Verein FOOD FOR PHILIPPINES (FFP) zu informieren und so viele Spendengelder als möglich für die Hungernden auf den Philippinen zu sammeln.
+Es ist uns wichtig möglichst breit über unseren gemeinnützigen Verein FOOD FOR PHILIPPINES (FFP) zu informieren und so viele Spendengelder als möglich für Notleidende und 5 Jugendliche in Ausbildung auf den Philippinen zu sammeln.
 Wir sprechen Englisch, auch wenn FFP ein Schweizer Gemeinnütziger Verein ist.
 Einige YouTube-Videos und Texte sind auch in Englisch abbgefasst.
 Kommentare und Anfragen auf Englisch beantworten wir gerne!
+Unser BLOG ist teilw. auf Englisch abgefasst.

 Was/wer ist FFP?
 Wie ist FFP entstanden?